The 20 Best Drug Induced Dyskinesia Doctors Near Me in Detroit, MI

 Languages Spoken:

-Wazim Mohamed is a Neurologist in Detroit, Michigan.
+Wazim Mohamed is a Neurologist practicing medicine in Detroit, Michigan.
 Dr. Mohamed is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Status Epilepticus, Stroke, Apoplexy, Thrombectomy, and Gastrostomy.
-Dr. Mohamed is currently accepting new patients.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Status Epilepticus, Stroke, Apoplexy, Thrombectomy, and Gastrostomy.

 Experienced in Drug Induced Dyskinesia